Category: Archive

 By Kerry Love (@kerrymlove) A popular novel format in the eighteenth century was the ‘it-narrative,’ or ‘novel of circulation,’ whereby the story was told by an inanimate object, such as a coin, quill or a coach, or an animal such as a pet dog, in first person.
 Their treatment in literary studies has been covered…

-• Alejandro Barrett Lopez – Historian Highlight
+• Max Long – Historian Highlight